phillipdann-ward/falsehoods/documents.md

 18. If a version of a document has multiple version identifiers then the version identifiers will all change at the same time.
 19. A document’s version identifier indicates the document’s approval status.
 20. A version of a document is uniquely identifiable from a combination of its reference and version identifier.
-21. A document has a reference.
-22. A document has a version identifier.
-23. A signed document is approved.
-24. An approved document is signed.
-25. A document will eventually be approved, at this or some future version.
-26. An approved document remains approved.
-27. A document contains only text.
-28. Alright, a document may contain pictures.
-29. A document’s content is in a defined layout.
-30. A document’s content is in one of a small set of defined layouts.
-31. Alright, a document may *be* a picture.
-32. A document is printable.
-33. A document is signable.
-34. A document is human readable.
-35. It is possible to create a PDF format of a document.
-36. Alright, a document may contain videos.
-37. Alright, a document could *be* a video.
-38. A document’s title is a string.
-39. A document’s title can contain only certain ASCII symbols such as &():/\-_.
-40. A document’s title can contain only printable ASCII characters.
-41. A document’s title uses the ASCII character set.
-42. A document’s title uses any single character set.
-43. A document’s title fits within a certain defined amount of space.
-44. A document has exactly one title.
-45. A document’s title never changes.
-46. An electronic document’s filename never changes.
-47. An electronic document’s filetype never changes.
-48. A document consists of exactly one electronic file.
-49. The number of electronic files making up a document does not change.
-50. An electronic file exists or can be created for a document.
-51. A document fits within a certain defined amount of space.
-52. A document has an author.
-53. A document exists.
-54. A document that exists will continue to exist.
+19. The latest version of a document is approved for use.
+20. Earlier versions of a document are no longer in use.
+21. A document’s version identifier indicates the document’s approval status.
+22. A version of a document is uniquely identifiable from a combination of its reference and version identifier.
+23. A document has a reference.
+24. A document has a version identifier.
+25. A signed document is approved.
+26. An approved document is signed.
+27. A document will eventually be approved, at this or some future version.
+28. An approved document remains approved.
+29. A document contains only text.
+30. Alright, a document may contain pictures.
+31. A document’s content is in a defined layout.
+32. A document’s content is in one of a small set of defined layouts.
+33. Alright, a document may *be* a picture.
+34. A document is printable.
+35. A document is signable.
+36. A document is human readable.
+37. It is possible to create a PDF format of a document.
+38. Alright, a document may contain videos.
+39. Alright, a document could *be* a video.
+40. A document’s title is a string.
+41. A document’s title can contain only certain ASCII symbols such as &():/\-_.
+42. A document’s title can contain only printable ASCII characters.
+43. A document’s title uses the ASCII character set.
+44. A document’s title uses any single character set.
+45. A document’s title fits within a certain defined amount of space.
+46. A document has exactly one title.
+47. A document’s title never changes.
+48. An electronic document’s filename never changes.
+49. An electronic document’s filetype never changes.
+50. A document consists of exactly one electronic file.
+51. The number of electronic files making up a document does not change.
+52. An electronic file exists or can be created for a document.
+53. A document fits within a certain defined amount of space.
+54. A document has an author.
+55. A document exists.
+56. A document that exists will continue to exist.